Aleksander-Sapieha/NBP-API/README.md

     Clone this repository.

-    Compile your code including api.cpp and main.cpp linking with cpr.
+    Compile your code including api.cpp linking with cpr.

 ### Usage